 Welcome to The Langford Station

 Welcome to The Langford Station, an arts and culture district in the heart of downtown Langford.
-Here you’ll find a creative ecosystem of local artists, retailers and food trucks, and on certain days, live music, events and more!
-Retailers and artist studios are guaranteed to be open year-round from Thursday to Sunday.
-Hours differ with each vendor, so please visit each listing below for more details.
-Outside of these days of the week, you will find food trucks open serving up tasty treats.
-The Creation Station provides an indoor community space for organizations to host events and workshops, and an event stage will bring local musicians and other performers to the district.
+Here you’ll find a creative ecosystem of local artists, retailers, murals, sculptures, interactive lighting installations and food trucks, and on certain days, live music, events and more!
+Retailers, artist studios, and resident food trucks are guaranteed to be open year-round from Thursday to Sunday.
+Hours differ with each vendor and food truck, so please visit the listings below for more details.
+The Creation Station provides an indoor community space for organizations to host events and workshops, and an event stage brings local musicians and other performers to the district.

 At The Langford Station, you’ll find a selection of local artists and entrepreneurs occupying 12 retrofitted shipping containers.
 Artists can be found demonstrating their craft and also offer their unique creations for purchase.
 Along side them, retailers have the opportunity to try out their business model before committing to a brick and mortar location.
 Click on the images below to learn more about the artists and businesses at The Langford Station.

 Deborah van Hattem-koff is an artist from Sooke, BC.
 She has been painting since the age of 4 and is inspired by mermaids, nature, the ocean, wildlife, and love.
 Art heals, and Deb strives to make “feel-good art.”

 Beth Partridge and Maureen Elmer Collaboration